NSS-Data-Analytics-Cohort-3/nashville-website-searches-datasciencewarrior/README.md

 14. Create a header at the top of column F called “Month Num”.
 Use a `VLOOKUP` to match the month name in the Month column (A) to the lookup table in `M12`:`N23` in order to populate the “Month Num” in column F.

 15. Select columns A through F and create a custom sort (Home --> Sort & Filter --> Custom Sort).
 16. Sort by the largest to smallest Year as your first level, Month Num largest to smallest as your second value, and Query Text A-Z as your third level.
 Scroll through to find how many times “fairgrounds” was searched in July 2018.
+21 times

 17. Find which month in 2016 had the most searches for “fire”.
 Try to use a Custom Sort to save yourself from too much scrolling up and down.
+August

 18. Enter text (“all query counts over 100:” in `M8` and use `COUNTIF()` in `N8` to count the number of times a query was run more than 100 times in a given month.

 19. Enter text (“query for codes over 100 times:”) in `M9` and use `COUNTIFS()` in `N9` to find the number of times users searched for ‘codes’ more than 100 times in a given month.

-20. Create a new column (G) with a header of “Volume”.
+20. Create a new column (H) with a header of “Volume”.
 Populate this column with one of 3 categories: ‘Low’, ‘Medium’, ‘High’.
 Low volume searches happened less than 50 times in a month, medium volume searches happened between 50 and 100 times in a month (inclusive), and high volume searches were conducted more than 100 times in a month.

+ I moved the rank over a column and put the "Volume" values in column G I feel like its dealer's choice though